ImranR98/Backdraft/Notes.md

 ## Email Verification - Link to Client or Server

-Traditionally, email verification has been done by sending a link containing a unique key to the user that they can click on.
+> Traditionally, email verification has been done by sending a link containing a unique key to the user that they can click on.
 The link could work in one of two ways:
-1. Sending a GET request through the browser directly to the backend/API.
+> 1. Sending a GET request through the browser directly to the backend/API.
-2. Sending the user to a client, which parses the key then sends it to the backend.
+> 2. Sending the user to a client, which parses the key then sends it to the backend.
+>
+> Note this is also true for password resets and anything else that involves sending a verification URL to the user via email.
+>

-With the first approach, there is less coupling with the client; you don't even need to know where the client is hosted.
+> With the first approach, there is less coupling with the client; you don't even need to know where the client is hosted.
 This is good if the backend is public/not restricted and can recieve requests from anywhere.
 It allows others to create custom clients.
 The downside is that the response (success/fail message) sent to the user would be barebones and not reflective of the UI they may be used to.
 Also, it is less "RESTful"; that is an inconvenience but not a major concern.
+>

-The second approach is more complex as it requries the server to know where the client is in order to send a link to that client to the user.
+> The second approach is more complex as it requries the server to know where the client is in order to send a link to that client to the user.
 What happens when there is more than one possible client?
 Or when there are mobile clients that have no domain (maybe deep links could be used)?
+>

-For now, the second path has been taken, with the client having to provide its own verification URL in the request body.
+> For now, the second path has been taken, with the client having to provide its own verification URL in the request body.
+This is potentially insecure as someone could try issuing, for instance, a "forgot password" request for someone else, with a verification URL leading to their malicious site.
+So this needs to be fixed.

-Similar issue for password reset.

-# Other Notes
+The solution (TODO):

+- Client has a generic "Verified!" page that does no actual verification, just displays a success/fail message based on a query param.
+- The verification link sends a GET directly to the server (as in option 1 above).
+- The server does the verification and redirects the user to the client "verified" page, which can display the result in a nicer way.

 ## Basic Flow for Refresh Tokens